03-JS/ControlCompanyDetector/README.md

 - Jester
 - Lasso man

-Keep in mind that this feature doesn't only work with Control Company, as it will detect any enemy that has been spawned by any player as long as the enemy is in the list.
-This means that enemies that have been spawned using cheats or other mods will also be detected.

 **WARNING:**
-Any mods that alter how indoor enemies spawn will most likely cause this feature to not work properly
+Any mods that alter how indoor enemies spawn will cause this feature to not work properly